-The secondary plan is to be adopted by the Township of Ramara and incorporated as an amendment to the Ramara Official Plan.
+The secondary plan is incorporated into the Ramara Official Plan.
 This secondary plan establishes the structure and land use concept for the settlement area and is based on goals, objectives and policies in the Ramara Official Plan, the natural area and environmental opportunities and constraints that are known, the servicing alternatives that are feasible and viable, and the growth direction adopted by Township Council.

-Development in the designated growth areas and in the existing built-up areas may then proceed within the planning policies and guidelines set out in the Official Plan and the secondary plan.
+Development in the Strategic Growth Areas and in the built-up areas may then proceed within the planning policies and guidelines set out in the Official Plan and the secondary plan.
 The secondary plan reflects the characteristics of the settlement area and is intended to be as flexible as reasonably possible when the Township and development proponents consider development proposals.